Table of Contents

 Low levels of zinc in the body can stunt this process, making it difficult for your hippocampus to create, and later store, new memories.
-This can greatly affect personal and professional life, but having adequate zinc, engaging in regular exercise, and getting proper amounts of sleep can protect this precious area of your brain.
+This can greatly affect personal and professional life, but having adequate zinc, engaging in regular exercise, and getting enough sleep can protect this precious area of your brain.

 Aside from forming new memories, zinc assists with communication among your brain cells.
 When brain cells cannot communicate properly with one another, this can lead to brain fog.
 Brain fog is difficult to define, but it is often thought of as the general inability to focus or think clearly.
 Some even describe it as a "fuzzy" feeling in the brain, or simply no longer feeling like yourself.
 Brain fog can impaired a person's ability to reason and make appropriate, logical decisions, making this a more serious issue than it can appear on the surface.

 Brain fog can occur for many reasons, such as several chronic conditions, being on certain medications, or other lifestyle concerns.
 Some researchers speculate that inflammation may also play a role in creating a foggy brain feeling.
 Zinc can help the body fight off and prevent inflammation, which may alleviate symptoms of brain fog.

 Zinc is used to create and facilitate over 300 enzymes in our body, making it one important nutrient.
 Adequate levels of zinc will help support your body, boost your immune system, and protect your brain health as you age.
 If you believe you have a zinc deficiency, talk with your doctor about adding foods rich in zinc to your diet.

 Zinc rich foods include oysters, chicken, dark chocolate, eggs, and some vegetables.
 You can also take a zinc supplement or a multivitamin that contains zinc, like Mdrive Multi, to boost your intake.